pubstack/pubstack.github.io/_posts/2016-08-23-oom-swap-fix-in-tripleo.md

 some RAM usage peaks, in which case, create a swap file in each Overcloud node by using the extraconfig swap template:

+To achieve this, edit in THT the file `overcloud-resource-registry-puppet.yaml`, find the all nodes estra config resource registry entry `OS::TripleO::AllNodesExtraConfig` and replace `OS::Heat::None` by extraconfig/all_nodes/swap.yaml

+The last two hints will provide a swap file of 4GB in both Undercloud and Overcloud nodes.
+Having this swap file might be the difference between decreasing the system performance because of the high memory usage or a OOM deployment crash.

+Now deploy your overcloud as usual i.e.:

 ```bash
 cd
 openstack overcloud deploy \